DM-Dev-Codes/whatsapp-invoice-processor/README.md

 - **Configure Security Group**:
     - Allow SSH (Port 22) from your IP address for management.
     - Allow Custom TCP (Port 8000) from Twilio's IP ranges (or `0.0.0.0/0` for testing, **not recommended for production**) for the WhatsApp webhook.
-    - Allow outbound traffic as needed (usually default allows all).
     - Ensure this security group is allowed inbound access to the RDS security group on port 5432.
 - Connect to your EC2 instance using SSH.
 - **Install Docker and Docker Compose**:

 ```bash
 ### 1. Update package index
 sudo apt-get update -y